-Utilisation rate to remain range-bound
+Utilisation rate to remain range bound.

-CRISIL MI&A expects utilization levels to be stable at ~56% levels in fiscal 2023 following a growth of 8-9% in overall port traffic.
+CRISIL MI&A expects utilization levels to be stable at ~56% levels in fiscal 2024 following a growth of 3-6% in overall port traffic.
 Port capacity and capex which was deferred in fiscal 2021 due to the COVID-19 pandemic would also recover and we expect to witness a capacity addition to the extent of 2-4% over the next 5 years.

-Over the next 5 years, we anticipate utilisation to remain range-bound at ~54-56% as capacity additions would be similar to traffic growth.
+Over the next 5 years, we anticipate utilisation to remain range-bound at ~54-58% as capacity additions would be like traffic growth.
 CRISIL MI&A expects ports to add capacity of 500-550 million tonne at a CAGR of 2-4% over the next 5 years.
 Capacity additions are expected to be driven by the POL (incl.
 LNG, LPG) followed by the coal and container segments.